wozhu6104/eb-solys/README.md

 It can also connect to a DLT daemon via TCP connection.
 And it is possible to import various trace file formats.

-EB solys is based on Eclipse RCP.
+EB solys is based on Eclipse RCP and can be used in GUI mode or CLI mode.

 ## Build